pjekel/cbtree/demos/data/README.md

 ***IMPORTANT***
 The use of the dojo/data/ItemFileReadStore, dojo/data/ItemFileWriteStore and the associated models in the cbtree/models directory has been deprecated.
-Support for dojo/data and cbtree/data and cbtree/models will be removed with the release of dojo 2.0
+Support for dojo/data and cbtree/data stores and cbtree/models models will be removed with the release of dojo 2.0

 Going forward use the stores and models in the cbtree/store and cbtree/model directories.